Generic name: didanosine (dye DAN oh seen)

-How should I take Videx (didanosine)?
+How should I take Videx?

-Shake the oral suspension (liquid) well just before you measure a dose.
-Measure liquid medicine with the dosing syringe provided, or with a special dose-measuring spoon or medicine cup.
-If you do not have a dose-measuring device, ask your pharmacist for one.
+Shake the oral suspension (liquid) before you measure a dose.
+Use the dosing syringe provided, or use a medicine dose-measuring device (not a kitchen spoon).

-Use all medications as directed by your doctor.
-Read the medication guide or patient instructions provided with each medication.
-Do not change your doses or medication schedule without your doctor's advice.
-Every person with HIV or AIDS should remain under the care of a doctor.
+Use all HIV medications as directed and read all medication guides you receive.
+Do not change your dose or dosing schedule without your doctor's advice.
+Every person with HIV should remain under the care of a doctor.

 Store the tablets or capsules at room temperature in a tightly closed container, away from moisture and heat.